mairahz/Artemis-Blue/README.md

 4. Having a web dashboard viewer that shows the determined location of the mobile node
 5. Be able to usefully track the mobile node in at least a 100 x 100 m outdoor area

 ### Equipment
 - 1 x LGT92 LoRaWAN GPS Tracker
 - 1 x Dragino Gateway
 - 4 x Thingy:52
-- 1 x Particle Argons
+- 1 x Particle Argon

 ### Progress
 - Received equipment